maydoxx1/ly-opensuse/readme.md

 Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD.

+**This fork has been modified to include an extra animation (colorful matrix) and libfprintd support by default.
+Make sure you have fprintd installed and configured before installing this.**

+**For GNOME, you need to do some special trickery to get the the keyring working.
+For my setup, I added an autostart script which starts and replaces the keyring daemon and automatically unlocks it.**

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)
  - a C standard library